hputm/TowerDefenceProjectCCT382/ScriptManual.md

 - `isPlayerPlaceable`: Whether players can place this building
 - `isStaticBuilding`: Whether this building is part of the level design
 - `blocksMovement`: Whether enemies can move through this building
+- `placementType`: Where this building can be placed (RoadEndsOnly, RoadOnly, Anywhere, WaterOnly, ImpassableOnly)

 **Events**:
 - `onBuildingDestroyed`: Triggered when the building is destroyed